Gaia Cauchi: 2004–2012: Early career

 Gaia's first "international gig" came in 2011 when she appeared on the popular Italian TV show, Ti Lascio Una Canzone.
-She took on Tina Turner's "Proud Mary" and left the audience shouting "bellissimo!"
+She took on Tina Turner's "Proud Mary" and left the audience shouting "bellissimo!" (superlative of beautiful in Italian).
 She won the prestigious Sanremo Junior Music Festival a year later in her category when she was just nine years old.
 There, she sang "One Night Only", from Dreamgirls.

 2013–present: Junior Eurovision Song Contest and breakthrough

 After a two-year break from the contest, PBS (Public Broadcasting Services) decided to return to the Junior Eurovision.
 PBS, Malta's national broadcaster went for an internal selection and chose Cauchi to represent the island nation.
 Cauchi won the contest on 30 November with a 9-point lead over Ukraine.
-Being the winner of the Junior Eurovision, she was given a trophy which was incidentally broken few minutes after being awarded, when the contingent had a group hug.
+Being the winner of the Junior Eurovision, she was given a trophy which was incidentally broken a few minutes after being awarded, when the contingent had a group hug.
 She became the first singer from Malta to win the Junior Eurovision Song Contest and the first person from the island nation to win an EBU produced competition.

 On 2 December 2013, the Prime Minister Joseph Muscat announced that Cauchi would be awarded the order Xirka Ġieħ ir-Repubblika, the country's highest honour.
 This move generated controversy, and she and her team were given the Midalja għall-Qadi tar-Repubblika instead on 13 December 2013.